 AF Hartford High School believes in the capability of its students, and seeks to eliminate the cycle of low-expectations for students of color too often seen in our society.
 All AF Hartford High School students engage in a rigorous course of study.
 Teachers grade on scoring criteria derived from analysis of AP rubrics and scoring guides as well as collaboration with other AP teachers and consultants.
 Students receive feedback on their work that is anchored in the capstone course in each subject area-AP Biology, AP Composition & Language, AP Seminar, AP Calculus, and AP United States History.
 Each quarter, students take an interim assessment in each of their core courses.
-These exams count toward their quarter grade and are aligned to the capstone assessment for the course, which is aligned to the comparative AP exam in that subject area.
 These exams are meant to predict future student performance on AP exams.
 While AF Hartford High School students may have overall lower GPAs than their area peers, this is not a reflection of their comparative academic proficiency; rather, it is a reflection of the high expectations to which they are held.